Fadi-Ghattas/wp-custom-website-/wp-content/plugins/codepress-admin-columns/readme.txt

 * [Fixed] Columns with an imagesize selection setting will have the a default option selected
 * [Removed] Removed loading columns through 'load-edit.php' filter
 * [Added] Column settings are now stored without the need to refresh the page (through ajax)
-* [Added] You can disable the columns delete confirmation through this filter 'ac/delete_confirmation'
+* [Added] You can disable the columns delete confirmation through this filter `ac/delete_confirmation`
 * [Improved] The width of default columns (e.g. date and author) are now displayed
 * [Improved] bbPress columns are loaded correctly
-* [Updated] All languages files have been updated from Transifex (https://www.transifex.com/codepress/admin-columns) *
+* [Updated] All languages files have been updated from [Transifex](https://www.transifex.com/codepress/admin-columns) *
 * [Developer notes]
 * [Refactor] CPAC now is a singleton class